 Contact Us for a Free Consultation (213) 542-0979

-What are the Consequences of a Criminal Threats Conviction?
+Understanding the Severe Consequences of a Criminal Threats Conviction

-California Penal Code 422 PC defines the crime of criminal threats as unlawfully threatening to harm or kill someone when the threats places the victim in reasonable and sustained fear for their own safety, or the safely of their immediate family.
+California Penal Code 422 PC defines the crime of criminal threats as unlawfully threatening to harm or kill someone when the threats place the victim in reasonable and sustained fear for their own safety or the safety of their immediate family.

-Put simply, the threat has to deal with inflicting either a great bodily injury or death on the victim, or members of their family.
+Put simply, the threat has to deal with inflicting either a significant bodily injury or death on the victim or members of their family.

 The legal definition of criminal threats under PC 422 states: